Remove Beet And Beet Juice Stains On Clothing, Upholstery And Carpet

 Step 1: Scrape off any excess beet from the fabric.

-Step 2: Run the fabric, inside out, under the cold water to flush out as much of the beet juice as possible, being careful not to spread the stain further.
+Step 2: Run the fabric, inside out, under the cold water to flush out as much of the juice as possible, being careful not to spread the stain further.

-Step 3: Pretreat the stain with a laundry prewash stain remover, or coat the stain with liquid laundry detergent, and then let it sit for several minutes.
+Step 3: Pretreat the stain with a laundry stain remover, or coat the stain with liquid laundry detergent, and then let it sit for several minutes.

 Step 4: Rinse well in cold water.

-Step 6: Launder in cold water with either chlorine bleach if the fabric will allow it, or color bleach if not.
+Step 6: Launder in cold water with either chlorine bleach if the fabric will allow it, or color safe bleach if not.

-Hint: Make sure the stain is gone after washing, but before you place in the dryer or you may set the stain.
+Hint: Make sure the stain is gone after washing, but before you place in the dryer or you may set it.
 Repeat if necessary.

 Beet Stain Removal On Upholstery